Skip to main content

 WALK BIKE AMBASSADOR PROGRAM

 The purpose of the Walk Bike Ambassador Program is to equip citizens to empower, train, and lead members of their neighborhood and/or community in walking and biking initiatives in partnership with the Bicycle and Pedestrian Advisory Committee.
-The Walk Bike Ambassador training series will build skills around walking and biking promotion and introduce participants to local resources to get involved in planning processes in the community, with with guest speakers from the City and community organizations.
+The Walk Bike Ambassador training series will build skills around walking and biking promotion and introduce participants to local resources to get involved in planning processes in the community, with guest speakers from the City and community organizations.

 OPEN STREETS